wp-plugins/mycred/readme.txt

 == Installation ==

+For a comprehensive guide on how to install myCRED or how this plugin works, consider visiting our [Online Tutorial](http://mycred.me/support/tutorials/how-to-install-and-setup-mycred/).

 1. Upload `mycred` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress